PeterCamilleri/games_lessons/00/README.md

-# Chapter 0 - Hello World
+# Chapter 0 - Getting setup with Ruby and Gosu.

-A silly tradition in the world of computer programming is to have as a first, simple example a program the displays the text "Hello World".
-This tutorial is not going to break with this tradition.

-However, before we can run any programs, we need to have some prerequisites taken care of.
+Before we can run any programs in this tutorial, we need to have some prerequisites taken care of.
+If your system is already properly configured you can skip ahead to Chapter 1, but if you are not absolutely certain, it wouldn't hurt to review the following.

-## Step minus 2 First we need Ruby.
+## Step 1 First we need Ruby.

 All the examples will need a Ruby language system installed correctly.
 From the command line you should be able to do the following: